 Retaining wall: a structure constructed to withstand lateral pressure and to hold back earth, loose rock or similar materials.

 Before you start

 Fences and retaining walls on residential property are the responsibility of the property owner.
 Fences located on a shared property line are the responsibility of both property owners.
 Any cost for construction or maintenance of the fence is a private issue between neighbours.
-Fences and retaining walls must be located on or within the property boundaries and follow the rules of the Land Use Bylaw.
+Fences and retaining walls must be located on or within the property boundaries and the Land Use Bylaw rules.

 Retaining walls do not have any setback requirements from a property line.
 They can be built right to the property line or run along the property line, but may not encroach onto any utility right-of-way, overland drainage right-of-way or City-owned land.

 The scope of work being performed will dictate what permits are required.
 If a development permit is required, this must be applied for and approved prior to building permit and trade permit applications.

 A development permit is required if the following fence rules are not met: